-The Texas Children's Hospital Psychology Internship recruits for five full time interns across 3 distinct tracks (see pages 6-8 for information about the program's three training tracks).
+The Texas Children's Hospital Psychology Internship will be recruiting for four full time interns across 2 distinct tracks (see pages 6-8 for information about the program's training tracks).
 Psychology intern selection is based on factors deemed directly relevant to prospective interns' potential success in the program's track and in the profession of psychology, including prospective intern preparation in pediatric psychology, clinical child psychology, and/or pediatric neuropsychology.